-The application deadline for our training programs is October 1st each year.
-We close admissions after that date and begin the selection and interview process.
-We notify applicants of their status by November 1st.
+The application deadline for each of our training programs is October 1st each year.
+We close admissions after that date and begin the interview and selection process.

 In the spirit of Nature’s diversity, all individuals, regardless of race, color, religious or spiritual belief, cultural background, sexual orientation, gender identification, or relationship to any individual member of VCIH are eligible for admission to our programs and for services in our clinic.

-Please fill out the Application for Admission, which can be found in the left-hand sidebar of this page.
-Include a deposit of $250.00 for full-year enrollment to secure your place in the program; if no deposit is included, we cannot hold your space.
-The deposit is nonrefundable upon your acceptance into the program and will be applied to your tuition.
+Please fill out the Application for Admission appropriate to the program you are interested in.
+These can be found in the left-hand sidebar of this page.
+Include a deposit of $250.00 to secure your place.
+The deposit is non-refundable upon your acceptance into the program and will be applied to your tuition.
 In the event that you are not accepted, your deposit will be refunded to you in full.
-Application deadline is October 1st.
-Once an application is received, we will contact you to schedule a formal admissions interview.
+Soon after October 1st, we will contact you to schedule a formal admissions interview.
 We strongly recommend that students visit VCIH in person, but the interview can also be conducted via phone if necessary.

 Tuition & Payment

-The above rates are current for the 2013 January-December year.
-Your tuition for all three years is “locked in” to the above prices once you receive admission to VCIH.
+The above rates are current for the 2015 January-December year.
+Your tuition for all three years of the Clinical program is “locked in” at the above prices once you receive admission to VCIH.

 Tuition is due by the first day of classes for each year.
 Monthly payment plans are also available.
 VSAC grants are available for Vermont residents and will cover much of the tuition cost for each year.
 Please contact us for more information about either of these options.

 Books and materials are not included in the cost of tuition.
-Costs for the first and third years are roughly $300.00; cost for the second year is roughly $500.00 (including expenses for field experience).
+Costs for the Herbal Roots Apprenticeship are approximately $100; costs for the Family Herbalist and Clinical Herbalist programs are roughly $300.00 per year (not including expenses for field experience in the Clinical program).

 Course Changes and Cancellations

 VCIH does not provide housing for our students.
 The Montpelier area offers many rental opportunities for those relocating here.
 If you need rental information, please let us know and we will send you a list of local real estate sources.
-We do recommend strongly that students live within reasonable commuting distance so that they can participate not only in scheduled class time, but also in clinical observation and practice opportunities and community events held throughout each week.
+We do recommend strongly that students live within reasonable commuting distance so that they can participate not only in scheduled class time, but also in clinical observation and practice opportunities occurring in the Clinical Program.

 Public transportation is available to Barre, Burlington, St. Johnsbury, and the Central Vermont Hospital.
 VCIH will help arrange car pools to and from field work and offsite clinic sessions and programs.

-The offices and downtown classroom spaces for VCIH are located on the third floor of the Green Mountain Building.
-Indoor and outdoor staircases make access convenient in all seasons, but there is no elevator.
+The offices and classroom for VCIH are located at 252 Main St. in Montpelier, VT.
+Both floors of our building are wheelchair accessible.
 Additionally, many classes are held in the forests and gardens of Central Vermont.
 If accessibility is a concern, please contact us so we can discuss possible accommodations.